 7 Astrophotography Tips You Can Try Tonight

-The following astrophotography tips apply whether you are shooting deep sky with a DSLR and telescope, or with a simple camera lens on a tripod.
+The following astrophotography tips apply whether you are shooting deep-sky objects in space with a DSLR camera and telescope, or with a simple camera lens on a tripod.
 If you are just getting your feet wet, and are looking to capture a photo of the night sky that includes colorful, sharp stars and maybe a galaxy or nebula – these 7 astrophotography tips will help you get there.

-Astrophotography using a camera lens – The North America Nebula and the Milky Way
+Astrophotography using a camera lens – The North America Nebula in Cygnus

-If you are a long time following of this blog and are more interested in deep sky astrophotography tips and the details of my latest equipment, please view this post as an entry point into the hobby for beginners.
+If you are a long-time follower of this blog and are more interested in deep-sky astrophotography tips and the details of my latest equipment, please view this post as an entry point into the hobby for beginners.
 There are many aspiring astrophotography enthusiasts looking for actionable, useful information and I want to be the one that provides it.

 What settings do you use for astrophotography?